-A dependent is a family member who is under 18 years of age or a person of any age who is a person with a disability or a full-time student, except that the following persons can never be dependents: the head of household, spouse, cohead, foster children/adults and live-in aides.
-Identifying each dependent in the family is important because each dependent qualifies the family for a deduction from annual income as described in Chapter 6.
+A dependent is a family member who is under 18 years of age or a person of any age who is a person with a disability or a full-time student, except that the following persons can never be dependents: the head of household, spouse, co-head, foster children/adults and live-in aides.
+Identifying each dependent in the family is important because each dependent qualifies the family for a dependent allowance as described in Chapter 6.